 Every 10 seconds somebody is having a potentially life-threatening asthma attack in the UK.
 Each day, the lives of three families are devastated by the death of a loved one to an asthma attack.” – Asthma UK.

-Sadly, 1484 people in the UK died as a result of an asthma attack in 2017 (the most recent available data).
+Sadly, more than 1,300 people in England died as a result of asthma in 2018 (the most recent available data).
 These statistics can be quite frightening, but research has shown that two thirds of asthma-related deaths are preventable with the right treatment and understanding.

 You may have seen our in-depth guide to the medical conditions which affect older people.
 Today’s article focuses specifically on asthma.
 We’ll look at the symptoms, treatments and possible causes of the condition.